microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/usersignupmetric.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents insights on user sign-ups for apps registered in your tenant configured for Microsoft Entra External ID for customers, over a specific period (daily or monthly).
+Represents insights of daily and monthly user sign-ups on apps registered in your tenant that is configured for Microsoft Entra External ID for customers.

 Inherits from [entity](../resources/entity.md).